-Air fryer steak bites with mushrooms tastes so gourmet, no one will know you made it in a jiff.
+Air fryer steak bites with mushrooms taste so gourmet, no one will know you made it in a jiffy.
 The tender, juicy beef can fool even the most seasoned foodie.

 Air fryer steak bites can be so versatile.
 We like to add different veggies to the mix to make a full-blown dinner.
 Today, we will prepare a dish of steak and mushrooms — my husband’s favorite combination!